LeoJHarris/EnhancedEntry/README.md

 Enhanced entry for Xamarin.forms projects that extends the current xamarin.forms entry.
 Unofficial.

 **Collaboraters welcome!
-Submit a feature request, fork the project, add you feature, PR and Ill review and merge :)**
+Submit a feature request, fork the project, add your feature, PR and Ill review and merge :)**

 • Must have set keyboard return button command or set focus to next entry when user taps the Input Method Editor i.e. Done/Next button on keyboard tapped => do something / set focus on the next specified entry.